fierceoj/triage-tools/malwhere/README.md

-# Analyze Encoded, Compressed, or Obfuscated Content
+# Analyze Encoded, Compressed, or Obfuscated Data
 Decode, decompress, and deobfuscate malicious payloads and indicators.
 Analyze multi-layer gibberish to find concealed malicious content and IOCs.
 Obtain sanitized or unsanitized IOCs from the results.

 ### Usage